Introduction to navigation course

-You should then take a little time to practice and consolidate what you have learned before doing day 2 of the course.
+You should then take a little time to practice and consolidate what you have learned before progressing to higher courses.

 - Understanding the nature of the map as a two dimensional plan.